aslattum/python-tcp-calculator/README.md

 # python-tcp-calculator
-A simple client-server arithmetic calculator in python
+A simple TCP client-server arithmetic calculator written in python